tendermint/atom_one/README.md

 ### Rule 13.
 The PHOTON Token

 The PHOTON distribution shall be created by auto-staking ATOM tokens.
-PHOTON tokens may be converted back into ATOM tokens after waiting the standard unbonding period.
+In general, PHOTON tokens may be converted back into ATOM tokens after waiting the standard unbonding period, with exceptions defined in this Constitution.

+If the amount of ATOMs to become unbonded from PHOTONs should exceed 20% of the total staked ATOMs toward the Comsos Hub, the unbonding period for these ATOMs shall be extended by 4 weeks, and an additional week for every 5% that exceeds the 20%, so as to allow more PHOTONs to become unbonded to ATOMs simultaneously.
+This is intended to prevent large PHOTON holders from conducting a hostile takeover of the Cosmos Hub.

 The exchange rate formula between PHOTONs and ATOMs will be such that if all the ATOMs not already bonded into PHOTONs were to be bonded to PHOTONs, there